bskinn/jupyter-tempvars/README.md

 <kbd><a href="media/tempvars_clear_on_start.gif"><img src="media/tempvars_clear_on_start.gif" alt="Animation demonstrating variable clearing entering a tempvars cell" width="100%"></a></kbd>

-The above example also reveals how `jupyter-tempvars` works under the hood: the cell's code is enclosed with a [`tempvars.TempVars`](https://tempvars.readthedocs.io/en/latest/api.html#tempvars.TempVars) context manager before submission to the kernel for execution.
+The traceback in the above example also reveals how `jupyter-tempvars` works under the hood: the cell's code is enclosed with a [`tempvars.TempVars`](https://tempvars.readthedocs.io/en/latest/api.html#tempvars.TempVars) context manager (imported to the notebook namespace as `_TempVars`) before submission to the kernel for execution.
 One side effect of this implementation is that the result of the last line of the code is not echoed to output and must be explicitly `print`-ed: